Chenies Manor House: Russell family

 Francis died in 1585 with significant debts.
 An inventory of Chenies was drawn up for the purposes of a sale of household goods and reveals many details about the house: It had nine principal bedrooms, three kitchens and an armoury with equipment for fifty men.
 There were two separate ranges of buildings for the accommodation of servants.
 Francis's widow died in 1601, when living at Woburn Abbey, and her will listed Chenies as unfurnished and unoccupied.

 Francis was succeeded by his grandson Edward Russell, 3rd Earl of Bedford, who was part of the abortive Essex Rebellion against the queen led by the Robert Devereux, 2nd Earl of Essex.
-As a result, he was fined £10,000 and confined under house arrest at Chenies.
-The family fortunes revived after 1603 when King James VI of Scotland succeeded to the English throne as James I, and Francis's wife became a Lady of the Bedchamber to his wife Anne of Denmark, which role required her to live in Edinburgh.
+As a result, he was fined £10,000 and confined for a time under house arrest at Chenies.
+Lady Anne Clifford, the Earl's cousin, stayed at Chenies for a month in 1602.
+The family fortunes revived after 1603 when King James VI of Scotland succeeded to the English throne as James I, and Edwards's wife, Lucy Russell, Countess of Bedford, became a Lady of the Bedchamber to the queen, Anne of Denmark.
 In 1608 Chenies was again in the hands of servants and the Russell family never returned.

 In 1627 the estate passed to Edward's cousin Francis Russell, 4th Earl of Bedford, who had become a member of parliament and a supporter of the parliamentary side in the growing conflict between king and parliament.
 Francis died in May 1641 before the Civil War broke out, but his son William Russell, 1st Duke of Bedford was also on the parliamentary side, and Chenies was garrisoned with parliamentary troops.
 Graffiti found in the surviving medieval undercroft suggest that it might have been used as a prison at this time.
 William was part of the peace faction which sought to come to terms with the king, briefly defecting to the king during 1643, so that he took part in battles on both sides.
 William had an uneasy relationship with King Charles II after the Restoration of the Monarchy, but returned to favour in the reign of William and Mary, when he was created Duke of Bedford in 1694.
 By this time the Russell family had developed their estates in London (Bloomsbury and Covent Garden) as well as their other holdings around the country, and Chenies was very much a backwater to their personal and financial lives.
 However, the family continues to this day to be buried in the Bedford Chapel on the north side of Chenies parish church, next to the manor house.